SamsungSAILMontreal/nino/README.md

 # Training NiNo

-1. Download the training dataset of checkpoints (~200GB of disk space):
+1. Download the training dataset of checkpoints (~200GB of disk space) from https://huggingface.co/datasets/SamsungSAILMontreal/nino_metatrain (`--revision mmap`):
 ```commandline
 export HF_HOME=/path/to/hf_cache;  # huggingface home directory (where the dataset will be downloaded)
 ./dataset/download.sh $HF_HOME